srsran/srsGUI/README.md

-libSDRGUI
+srsGUI
 ========

-libSDRGUI is a free and open-source graphics library for SDR using Qt and Qwt.
+srsGUI is a free and open-source graphics library for SDR using Qt and Qwt.
 The library provides a number of useful plots for graphing real and complex numbers.
 Each plot is designed to be frequently updated with new data.

-libSDRGUI is provided under the LGPLv3 license.
+srsGUI is provided under the LGPLv3 license.

 Current Features:
  * Real plot - simple line plot.